Improving care, advancing science, building hope

 It only takes 10 minutes to help

 Anyone in Scotland can sign up.
-You can help us in one simple step: by joining the Rowling CARE (Clinical Audit Research & Evaluation) Register.
+You can help us in one simple step: by joining the Rowling CARE (Clinical, Audit, Research & Evaluation) Register.
 It’s a free, quick and easy sign-up form that you can complete here online, by post, or in person at the Clinic in Edinburgh.

 Data saves lives

-By comparing relevant healthcare data from many people, our University and NHS researchers can study the variation in these brain conditions conditions in great detail.
+By comparing relevant healthcare data from many people, our University and NHS researchers can study the variation in these brain conditions in great detail.
 We can determine patterns and clues as to how to improve care and ultimately develop personalised medicines and clinical trials.